Skip to content ↓

 Our Vision for the Curriculum at Aughton Junior Academy

-Aughton strives to be an inclusive community where children grow, learn and achieve together.
+Aughton strives to be an inclusive community where children grow, learn and achieve together, making sure our children feel that they belong.
 We value each child as an individual with a unique potential for learning.
 Their natural curiosity is fostered through a creative and ambitious curriculum that excites and challenges; and enables all to be independent, resilient and successful learners.
 Our curriculum nurtures and prepares children educationally, socially, morally and physically for their continuing learning journey, where doors will be opened rather than closed to future success.
 Supported by a culture of equality and aspiration we aim to remove disadvantage so that every child believes in themselves and can thrive.
 Through the curriculum children develop an understanding of citizenship and are empowered to make valuable contributions locally and globally.

-Curriculum design is viewed by Subject Leaders.
-Senior Leaders, Governors and Teachers as an exciting, continuous and fluid process which takes into consideration the needs, characteristics and interests of our children; their prior learning and experiences; and the statutory curriculum (EYFS Statutory Framework and the NC).
+Our curriculum has been designed with many colleagues collaboration as it continually evolves to take in the consideration the needs, characteristics and interests of our children; their prior learning and experiences; and the statutory curriculum (EYFS Statutory Framework and the NC).
 It is constantly evolving to ensure local, national and global contexts are topical; that approaches to ever-changing technologies are embraced; and current educational research and best practice informs pedagogy.
-Secondary subject specialists, subject leaders and senior leaders are involved in the design of the curriculum, and the views of pupils and parents are sought regularly to inform policy and practice.
-To ensure our curriculum is

 When designing the curriculum, the following factors influenced its development:

-• Providing a coherent, structured and ambitious framework for teaching and learning, which is motivating and engaging for all learners of all abilities;
+• teaching and learning, which is motivating and engaging for all learners of all abilities;

-• Encompassing a wide range of subjects and opportunities for academic, technical, creative and sporting excellence;
+• a wide range of subjects and opportunities for academic, technical, creative and sporting excellence;

 • A broad and balanced provision that promotes aspiration and ambition;